 If you are concerned about the safety of any of our pupils, you MUST report it to the Designated Safeguarding Leads.

-Caroline Prudence (Deputy Head) - Designated Safeguarding Lead
+Caroline Prudence (Assistant Head) - Designated Safeguarding Lead

 Linda Kelly (Head) -Designated Safeguarding Officer

 Steve Milne(Assistant Head) -Designated Safeguarding Officer

 Lisa Morris (Nursery Lead) - Designated Safeguarding Officer

 Jackie Puddephat (Senior Pastoral Lead)- Designated Safeguarding Officer